 Preconception genetic testing for couples and gamete donors

-The carrier screening panel is a genetic test that simultaneously analysis mutations in 298 genes which cause recessive inherited pathologies.
+The carrier screening panel is a genetic test that simultaneously analyses mutations in 420 genes which cause recessive and x-linked inherited pathologies.
 Diseases with a recessive inheritance pattern, like cystic fibrosis, are those in which the affected subject inherits two mutations, one from each healthy carrier parent.
 The theoretical risk for these couples is 25%.

 Our new panel includes in a single test: